colin-de/Visual-SLAM-Notes/README.md

 # Visual-SLAM-Notes
-This is SLAM course is offered by shenlanxueyuan.com
+This is collection of basis of Visual SLAM, which is aligned the book from Xiang Gao https://github.com/gaoxiang12/slambook-en

-# 1.Intro
+# 1. Intro

-Runing my video with **ORB-SLAM2[https://github.com/weihang-li/ORB_SLAM2/tree/master/Examples/myvideo]**
+Running my video with **ORB-SLAM 2[https://github.com/weihang-li/ORB_SLAM2/tree/master/Examples/myvideo]**

 ![myvideo](./1.Intro/myvideo.png)